Redwass/GTDW/README.md

 create index idxex_customer_city for (c:customer) on (c.C_CITY);

 ### 1.5 Generate changes in relationships
+Put customer_change, supplier_change and part_change in the neo4j Import folder and then apply these commands :
 #### 1.5.1 Changes in Customer dimension
 ```cypher
 LOAD CSV WITH HEADERS FROM 'file:///customer_change.csv' AS row